-UNITED NEGRO COLLEGE FUND ASSET MANAGEMENT LIGHTED PATHWAYS This program seeks to expose interested African-American students to finance professions, asset management, and careers in the Boston, Massachusetts area.
+UNITED NEGRO COLLEGE FUND ASSET MANAGEMENT LIGHTED PATHWAYS This program seeks to expose interested black undergraduate students to finance professions, asset management, and careers in the Boston, Massachusetts area through internships, scholarships, and leadership opportunities.
+GMO will host an intern through UNCF during the summer of 2022, the first year of the program.